Last Updated: 3/1/2017 3:43:11 PM

 The preparation for Vinayaka Chavithi begins months before the actual date.
 Idols of Ganpati are sculpted out of clay and the artistic brilliance in each idol differs from the other idols.
 This has also become a festival for exhibiting the power of artists and craftsmen.
 It’s a great challenge for them to instill life into the clay idols of Lord Ganesha.

-Temporary structure are created known as Mandaps and Ganesha idols are installed in it.
+Temporary structure are created known as Mandaps and Lord Ganesha idols are installed in it.
 The Mandaps are glorified with garlands, artistic decorations etc. Theme Pujas have also gained immense popularity in the recent decades where Mandaps are crafted according to different thematic patterns.

 The priest can be seen wearing Dhoti and Shawl while offering Puja to Lord Ganesha (Ganpati).
 The rituals starts with:

-There are two kinds of Vrat, one of them is Nirjal (abstaining from drinking water as well, in addition to other food), and the other is known as Phalahar (the devotees can consume fruits).
+There are two kinds of Vrat, one of them is Nirjal (abstaining from drinking water as well, in addition to other food), and the other is known as Phalahari (the devotees can consume fruits).

-Hopefully, now you know the ritual and traditional process involved in Ganesha Chaturthi, that starts with the observance of the Vrat.
+Hopefully, now you know the ritual and traditional process involved in Ganesh Chaturthi, that starts with the observance of the Vrat.
 Now, let’s take a look at Visarjan, which is considered to be the most mournful moment as the lord goes away.

 Ganesh Visarjan (the process of immersion) takes place on the fourteenth day of the Hindu month, Bhadrapada.
 It becomes a grandeur procession of people around the streets heading towards the immersion of Lord Ganesha idols during Ganesh Visarjan.
 The de-installed idols are taken to the water in trucks or other vehicles where they are finally immersed on the day of Ganesh Visarjan.